Chetan Sharma: International career

 Sharma was an important member of the Indian team that defeated England 2–0 in 1986.
 He took sixteen wickets in the two Tests that he played.
 He took 10 wickets at Birmingham, including a career best 6 for 58 in the second innings.
 It remains the only 10 wicket haul by an Indian in England.
-He also is one of the few Indian pacers, like his mentor Kapil Dev, to take a 5 wicket haul in his 32 over spell to end with 5-64 and also have his name permanently etched in the Hall of Fame board at Lord's Cricket Ground.
-Though only twenty at this time, he picked up frequent injuries which restricted his career.
+He also is one of the few Indian pacers, like his mentor Kapil Dev, to take a 5 wicket haul in his 32-over spell to end with 5-64 and also have his name permanently etched in the Hall of Fame board at Lord's Cricket Ground.
+Though only twenty at the time, he picked up frequent injuries which restricted his career.
 When available, he was the first choice as the opening bowler with Kapil Dev for the next three years.